KyleMcStyle/myRoW/README.md

 # myRoW
-Files created for the original Riders of Wekmar project, either created by myself or other members of the team.
+Files created for the original Riders of Wekmar project, either by myself or other members of the team.